riatelab/distanamo/README.md

 ```

 You will need the [Rust toolchain](https://rustup.rs/) to compile the Rust code.
+The Minimum Supported Rust Version (MSRV) is 1.82.0.

-The package is not yet on CRAN.
+The package is not yet on CRAN or on R-universe.

 ## Usage